What are Fuel Monitoring Systems?

-Tanker deliveries of fuel to a commercial site, and the re-fuelling of vehicles are the main focus of fuel management and monitoring processes.
+Tanker deliveries of fuel to a commercial site, and the re-fuelling of vehicles are the main focus of fuel monitoring processes.
 Automated systems are used to maintain, control and monitor fuel stock in any type of industry that uses transport as a means of business.

 There are two main aspects in any fuel monitoring system:

 - All fuel coming to, stored on and leaving the business site needs to be measured accurately.
 Discrepancies should be quickly highlighted so that issues such as short deliveries, leaks and theft can be addressed quickly.

 - Fuel monitoring software saves time and improves accuracy by producing comprehensive reports based on stock and fuelling transactions.

 When fuel is delivered to a site, the amount of fuel transferred from the delivery tank to the on-site fuel storage tank is measured.
 This data is automatically fed in to the fuel monitoring system.

 Fuel tank levels are monitored using an electronic fuel tank gauging system giving a clear picture of current tank stock.
 The gauges can also carry out leak detection analysis.

 When a vehicle is refuelled, the fuel dispensed is monitored and accounted for.